pippinbarr/SNAKISTS/process/candidates.md

 # Candidates

 Where I will list ists that I might actually use.
 These should at a minimum be visually prototyped, ideally for-real prototyped.

+*Later...*

+Haha, you're so funny younger me.
+This is older me saying there is no way in fuck I'm going to visually prototype all these.
+I'm just going to pick the ones I think are funny and that I could do.

 ## Activist